 Drill Babies: Some drills lay

-masses of bright yellow egg capsules.
+clusters of bright yellow egg capsules on hard surfaces.
 Each egg capsule may contain

 20-40 eggs.
 The egg capsules turn purple when the free-swimming larvae

 hatch.
 These swim about for a few weeks before they change into crawling